apache/doris-website/versioned_docs/version-2.1/admin-manual/memory-management/memory-analysis/query-cancelled-after-process-memory-exceeded.md

 ### 3 Failed to apply for memory from Allocator

-Doris BE's large memory application will be allocated through `Doris Allocator`, and the memory size will be checked during allocation.
-If the process has insufficient available memory, an exception will be thrown and an attempt will be made to Cancel the current query or load.
+Doris BE's large memory requests will be allocated through `Doris Allocator`, and the memory size will be checked during allocation.
+If the process has insufficient available memory, an exception will be thrown and the current query will be attempted to be canceled.

 ```sql
 ERROR 1105 (HY000): errCode = 2, detailMessage = (10.16.10.8)[MEM_LIMIT_EXCEEDED]PreCatch error code:11, [E11] Allocator sys memory check failed: Cannot alloc:4294967296, consuming tracker:<Query#Id=457efb1fdae74d3 b-b4fffdcfd4baaf32>, peak used 405956032, current used 386704704, exec node:<>, process memory used 2.23 GB exceed limit 3.01 GB or sys available memory 181.67 GB less than low water mark 3.20 GB.
 ```

-Error message analysis: 1. `consuming tracker:<Query#Id=457efb1fdae74d3b-b4fffdcfd4baaf32>, peak used 405956032, current used 386704704, exec node:VAGGREGATION_NODE (id=7)>`: The queryID currently being canceled, the query currently uses 386704704 Bytes of memory, the query memory peak is 405956032 Bytes, and the operator being executed is `VAGGREGATION_NODE (id=7)>`.
+Error message analysis:

+1. `consuming tracker:<Query#Id=457efb1fdae74d3b-b4fffdcfd4baaf32>, peak used 405956032, current used 386704704, exec node:VAGGREGATION_NODE (id=7)>`: The queryID currently being canceled, the query currently uses 386704704 Bytes of memory, the query memory peak is 405956032 Bytes, and the operator being executed is `VAGGREGATION_NODE (id=7)>`.

 2. `Cannot alloc:4294967296`: The current application for 4 GB of memory failed because the current process memory of 2.23 GB plus 4 GB will exceed the MemLimit of 3.01 GB.

-## Query or load own memory is too large
+## The memory usage of the Canceled Query is too large

-Refer to [Query Memory Analysis](./query-memory-analysis.md) or [Load Memory Analysis](./load-memory-analysis.md) to analyze the memory usage of query and load, and try to adjust parameters or optimize SQL to reduce the memory required for execution.
+Refer to [Query Memory Analysis](./query-memory-analysis.md) or [Load Memory Analysis](./load-memory-analysis.md) to analyze the memory usage of queries and loads, and try to adjust parameters or optimize SQL to reduce the memory required for execution.

-It should be noted that if the task fails to apply for memory from Allocator and is Canceled, `Cannot alloc` or `try alloc` will show that the memory currently being applied for by Query is too large.
+It should be noted that if the task fails to apply for memory from the Allocator and is Canceled, `Cannot alloc` or `try alloc` will show that the memory currently being applied for by the Query is too large.
 At this time, you need to pay attention to whether the memory application here is reasonable.
 Search `Allocator sys memory check failed` in `be/log/be.INFO` to find the stack of memory application.

+## The Canceled Query itself has a small memory, and there are other queries with larger memory

+Usually, it is because the query with larger memory is stuck in the Cancel stage and cannot release the memory in time.
+Full GC will first cancel queries in order of memory usage, and then cancel loads in order of memory usage.
+If a query is canceled in memory Full GC, but there are other queries in the BE process that use more memory than the currently canceled query, you need to pay attention to whether these queries with larger memory usage are stuck during the cancel process.

+First, execute `grep {queryID} be/log/be.INFO` to find the time when the query is canceled, and then search `Memory Tracker Summary` in the context to find the process memory statistics log.
+If there is a query that uses more memory in `Memory Tracker Summary`.
+Run `grep {queryID with larger memory} be/log/be.INFO` to check if there is a log with the keyword `Cancel`.
+The corresponding time point is the time when the query is canceled.
+If the query is also canceled, and the time point when the query with larger memory is canceled is different from the time point when the current query is canceled, refer to [Query Cancel process stuck] in [Memory Issue FAQ](./memory-issue-faq.md) to analyze whether the query with larger memory is stuck in the cache process.
+For the analysis of `Memory Tracker Summary`, refer to [Memory Log Analysis](./memory-log-analysis.md).

-## Process memory other than query and load is too large
+## Process memory outside query and load tasks is too large

+Try to locate the memory location and consider reducing memory usage to reserve more memory for query and load execution.

-When the task is Canceled due to insufficient available memory in the process, the process memory statistics log can be found in `be/log/be.INFO`.
-Refer to [Memory Log Analysis](./memory-log-analysis.md) to find the `Memory Tracker Summary` in the log, and then refer to the [Memory Tracker Statistics Missing] section in [Memory Tracker](./../memory-feature/memory-tracker.md) to analyze whether Memory Tracker has statistics missing.
+The time when the task was canceled due to insufficient available memory can be found in the process memory statistics log in `be/log/be.INFO`.
+Run `grep queryID be/log/be.INFO` to find the time when the query was canceled, and then search `Memory Tracker Summary` in the context to find the process memory statistics log.
+Then refer to the [Process Memory Statistics Log Analysis] section in [Memory Log Analysis](./memory-log-analysis.md) for further analysis.
+Before analysis, refer to the [Memory Tracker Statistics Missing] section in [Memory Tracker](./../memory-feature/memory-tracker.md) to analyze whether the Memory Tracker has statistics missing.

-If Memory Tracker has statistics missing, refer to the [Memory Tracker Statistics Missing] section for further analysis.
-Otherwise, Memory Tracker has counted most of the memory and there is no statistics missing.
+If the Memory Tracker has statistics missing, refer to the [Memory Tracker Statistics Missing] section for further analysis.
+Otherwise, Memory Tracker counts most of the memory and there is no missing statistics.
 Refer to [Overview](./../overview.md) to analyze the reasons why different parts of the Doris BE process occupy too much memory and how to reduce its memory usage.

-In addition, pay attention to the problem of Query Cancel stuck.
-Full GC will first cancel Query according to memory from large to small, and then cancel Load according to memory from large to small.
-If a query is canceled during a memory Full GC, but there are other queries in the BE process that use more memory than the currently canceled query, you need to pay attention to whether these queries with larger memory are stuck during the Cancel process.
-Usually, you can run `grep queryID be/log/be.INFO with larger memory` to check whether these queries with larger memory have triggered Cancel, and compare the Cancel time with the current Full GC time.
-If the interval is long (greater than 3s), then these queries with larger memory stuck during the Cancel process cannot release memory, which will also cause insufficient memory for subsequent query execution.